vmware-archive/old-weblogic-buildpack/README.md

 	 ```

-     The Cloud Foundry DEA droplet containing a zip of the full weblogic server, JDK/JRE binaries and app bits would exceed 520 MB in size.
+     The Cloud Foundry DEA droplet containing a zip of the full WebLogic server, JDK/JRE binaries and app bits would exceed 520 MB in size.
 The *`client_max_body_size`* limit of *256M* would limit the droplet transfer to Cloud Controller and failure during staging.
      The *`client_max_body_size`* attribute within the cf-manifest file should be updated to allow *750MB (or higher)* depending on size of the application bits.

      Sample manifest with updated *client_max_body_size*: